 But that’s not always the case!

 Some cards with annual fees, like the Chase Sapphire Preferred, are worth keeping because the points they earn are so valuable.
-I keep it because Chase Ultimate Rewards points are my favorite kind of points!
+I keep it because Chase Ultimate Rewards points are amazingly flexible!

 6. Myth: Your Minimum Spending Clock Starts When You Activate Your Card

-Don’t make this mistake and risk losing out on your card’s sign-up bonus!
+Don’t make this mistake and risk losing out on your card’s bonus!

-Credit card sign-up bonuses usually require you to spend a certain amount of money in a specific timeframe.
+Credit card intro bonuses usually require you to spend a certain amount of money within a specific timeframe.
 For example, spend $3,000 within the first 3 months of opening your account.

 So it’s important to keep track of dates when getting into miles & points!

-Read my post about 4 common mistakes people make with minimum spending requirements.
-And this post about how to get an extension on your minimum spending deadline!
+Read our post about 4 common mistakes people make with minimum spending requirements.

 7. Myth: When Deciding Which Card to Use, Only Look at Which Offers the Most Miles or Points